chaoscalm/gramado/README.md

 The desktop features are:

-> * Window Server.
+> * Display Server.
 See: userland/services/gramland/.
 > * Window Manager.
-Embedded into the Window Server.
+Embedded into the Display Server.
 > * Terminal.
 See: userland/apps/terminal/.
 > * Shell.
 See: userland/shell/.
 > * Display Manager.
 See: userpand/apps/gdm/
-> * Some few clients connected to the window server via unix-sockets.
+> * Some few clients connected to the display server via unix-sockets.
 > * Unix-like commands running in the virtual console not connected with the terminal application yet.

 The libraries are:

 > * unix-like library. (rtl)
-> * Lib for the window server's clients. (libgws)
+> * Lib for the client-side GUI applications. (libgws)

 ## The source code.